Klevberg/team-network-tactics/README.md

-# team-local-tactics
+# team-network-tactics
-A game for the mandatory assignment
+A game for the mandatory assignment in INF142